lvanschilfgaarde/lordcephei.github.io/pages/lmgf-documentation.md

 ##### _Energy integration contour_
 _____________________________________________________________

 Green's functions are always performed on some energy contour, which is discretized into a mesh of points in the complex energy plane.
-(A description of the various kinds of contours this code uses is documented in the comments to **gf/emesh.f**{: style="color: green"}.)
-G is "spikey" for energies on the real axis (it has poles where there are eigenstates).
+(A description of the various kinds of contours this code uses is documented in the comments to **gf/emesh.f**{: style="color: green"}.) $$G$$ is "spikey" for energies on the real axis (it has poles where there are eigenstates).
 To compute energy-integrated properties such as magnetic moments or the static susceptibility, the calculation is most efficiently done by deforming the contour in an ellipse in the complex plane.

 At other times you want properties on the real axis, e.g. density-of-states or spectral functions.
 You specify the contour in category BZ as: